ZeratuuLL/Reinforcement-Learning/Continuous Control/Readme.md

 ## Problems?
 Now the problems is gradient explosion.
 I made gamma smaller and also used a smaller learning rate now.
 Besides, I set a contraint on the gradient's norm (<=1)

+I also have some doubts as the rewards.
+The unit rewards I have seen are 0.01, 0.02, 0.03, 0.04.
+Need more information about this